rummagesailor/Glass-Home-Studio/content/about/index.md

 ![RK](/img/about/glasshouse.jpg)

-Richard currently resides in Buckeye, AZ, and has restarted his passion project as **Home Glass Studio**.
+Richard currently resides in Buckeye, AZ, and has restarted his passion project as **Glass Home Studio**.

  ## Daniel Knobloch
 Daniel helps with all things digital from his home in Minneapolis, and created this website.